tardisfromtornspace/Bridge-Commander/Documentation/DiamondsAMVoyagerReadme.txt

 This mod was changed by narrowcwyfe and Alex SL Gato.

 ===Changelog===
+0.9.10 - Updated AdvArmourTechThree from 1.7 to 1.8, 1.8 is a tiny bit slower but it is far better for some KM installs where for some reason 1.7 might crash.
+If 1.7 did not crash for you, use the 1.7 script from previous versions
 0.9.9 - Updated AutoTargeting script to the 2009 version, no more duplicated autotargeting buttons issue.
 0.9.8 - Updated AdvArmorTechThree to 1.7, finally fixing the dark-themed bug mentioned in Known issues.
 0.9.7 - After the armour fixes, the bleedthrough is noticeably reduced, meaning that the ArmouredVoyager does not require such fast-regenerating shields.
 So those have been adjusted to a more regular shield.